diversen/pluggable-synth/README.md

 # pluggable-synth

-A simple pluggable synth which you can use with your computer keyboard or a midi keyboard
+A simple pluggable synth which you can use with your computer keyboard or a midi keyboard, pointer device.

-Use your computer keyboard as piano - or connect a midi keyboard - and connect costum build `synths` to the piano
+Use your computer keyboard as piano - or connect a midi keyboard - and connect custum build `synths` to the piano

 ## Install: